masonarmand/illuscribe/README.md

     define: "content"
         text: normal, "Vincent Van Gogh was a Dutch post-impressionist painter who is among the most famous and influential figures in the history of Western art."
         text: normal, "Let's explore some of his most iconic works." end end

+slide: "starry-night-slide"
+    uses: "split-image"
+    define: "title"
+        text: title, "Starry Night"
+    end
+    define: "content-left"
+        text: normal, "Painted in June 1889, it depicts the view from the east-facing window of his asylum room."
+        text: normal, "It has been in the permanent collection of the Museum of Modern Art in New York City since 1941." end
+    define: "content-right"
+        image: "starrynight.png"
+    end
+end
 ```